 Logistic Regression Model

 .
-Then pass y
+Then substituting y

 is the size of the tumor, when y